TanjaKec/bootcamp/content/day2/Visualisation/_index.en.markdown

 weight: 2
 ---

 Most of you, if not all, would be familiar in creating the graphs in Excel.
-Software such Excel has a predifined set of menu options for plotting the data that is focus a the end result: "pritty graph".
+Software such Excel has a predifined set of menu options for plotting the data that is focus a the end result: "pretty graph".
 Those types of menues assume data to be in a format ready for plotting, which when you get a raw data is hardly the case.
-You are most likelly going to have organse and wrangle your data to make it ready for effective visualisation.
+You are most likely going to have to organse and wrangle your data to make it ready for effective visualisation.

 ### Grammar of Graphics

-The [grammer of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers making it look effective and atractive.
+The [grammer of graphics](http://vita.had.co.nz/papers/layered-grammar.html) enables a structured way of creating a plot by adding the components as layers making it look effective and attractive.

-Enables you to specify building blocks of a plot and to combine them to create graphical display you want.
+Enables you to specify building blocks of a plot and to combine them to create the graphical display that you want.
 There are 8 building blocks:

 - data